Agoric/ERTP/core/zoe/docs/SWAPS.md

 ]);
 ```

-Now that Bob has made his offer, `aliceWinningsP` resolves to an array
+Now that Bob has made his offer, `alicePayoffP` resolves to an array
 of ERTP payments `[moolaPayment, simoleanPayment]` where the
 moolaPayment is empty, and the simoleanPayment has a balance of 7.